WTW89: PragerU Is Not a Grift and That Is Actually More Concerning.

 So this is a serious person.

-Interestingly, his brother is a physician and a professor at Columbia, and his brother is ProVax, anti-hydroxychloroquine, like it's kind of a, you know, opposite side for a lot of things.
+Interestingly, his brother is a physician and a professor at Columbia, and his brother is pro-vax, anti-hydroxychloroquine.

-He has a son named David who pops up in Prager U financial documents Sometimes there were some issues there with money moving between the organizations that was not disclosed to have his son affiliated with it.
+There were some issues there with money moving between the organizations that was not disclosed to have his son affiliated with it.

 And they got in trouble for that.

-We haven't seen much of him at all lately because he fell in November of last year and had a serious back injury.
+We haven't seen much of him at all lately because he fell in November of last year and had a serious back injury, so they say, and he's still recovering from it.

-How old was this guy?
+Oh, I didn't, how old was this guy?

-Is he like an old guy?
+Is he like an old, old guy?

 Yeah, he's 77.

-So he's up there.
+So he's, he's up there.

-Now, those were the two founders and it was just them for some time.
+Now, those were the two founders, and it was just them for some time.

 And then they brought on Marissa Street, who I said is the CEO fairly early.